sloan-ireland/Blackjack21/README.md

 Nurdaulet --> Tested PImage assigning and loading inside setup() when drawing a card from deck.

 =-=-=- 5/27 =-=-=-

 Sloan --> Added banner and cardset up methods. played around with display functions for showing game functionality.

+-=-=-= 5/28 =-=-=- (SPECIAL DATE: Worked on one branch while the other experimented with functionalities, but didn't commit: Used screen sharing)

+Nurdaulet --> Experimented with drawing cards and displaying them when hitting and standing.
+Added a small portion to test that hitting and standing changes modes and switches to the other mode.

 ###### Compile/Run Instructions:
 To come